alxers/book_of_proof/11_chapter.md

 1) Show that R is reflexive.
 For any (x, x) in R it's true that x - x in Z.
 2) Show that R is symmetric.
+If x - y in Z, then -(x - y) in Z, but -(x - y) = y - x.
+Which means xRy => yRx for all x, y in R.
+3) Show that R is transitive.
+Show that if x - y in Z and y - z in Z, then x - z in Z.